 The cord has a better mechanism for extension and retraction than anything I have experienced before.
 The mechanism is very smooth and this also makes retraction super-fast – so you may just want to hold on to the plug so that it doesn’t whizz away from you.
 Just make sure the metal prongs of the plug are facing down when it retracts.

-At first, just for a millisecond when switching it on, nothing seems to be happening, however then there is a slow slooosh of sound and then you know it’s on.
-Then I understand about the quality.
+Once the vacuum clean is switched on, the quality becomes very clear.
 The Miele C3 is about 10x quieter than the sound I am used to with my previous vacuum cleaners.
-(This makes it perfect for Bertie as he can often be frightened by noise but this didn’t worry him at all) It anchors very slightly to the floor and you can adjust the suction on the body of the machine itself from min to max, depending on whether you are dusting, cleaning curtains or vacuuming the floor.
+(This makes it perfect for Bertie as he is often frightened by noise, but this didn’t worry him at all) The head anchors very slightly to the floor and you can adjust the suction on the body of the machine itself from min to max, depending on whether you are dusting, cleaning curtains or vacuuming the floor.

 The Question of Fur